2600hz/kazoo/doc/engineering/flame_graphs.md

 You can enable a trace for a crossbar request by adding a header `x-trace-request: true`.

-You will also need to enable tracing as a system config: `sup whapps_config set_default crossbar allow_tracing true` This has performance implications so I wouldn't leave this enabled on a production environment.
+You will also need to enable tracing as a system config: `sup kapps_config set_default crossbar allow_tracing true` This has performance implications so I wouldn't leave this enabled on a production environment.

 Now try your cURL request: